Hyma200/shopHer_API/README.md

 Get: Gets all registered businesses in the app.
 Doesn't require authentication.
 Only allows for reading.

 ### `/userNoAuth`
-Post: Searches for the queried business name argument in string username
+Post: Searches for the queried business name argument in string username.

 ### `/category`
 Post: Searches for all businesses that belong in a category.
 Input must be in format of json object named category.